ok-nick/opensource.contentauth.org/docs/introduction.md

 [c2patool](c2patool) is a **command-line utility for working with C2PA manifest data**.
 Use this tool to:

-- Read a JSON report of C2PA manifest data in supported asset file formats.
+- Read a JSON report of manifest data in supported asset file formats.
-- Add a C2PA manifest to supported file formats.
+- Add a manifest store to supported file formats.

 ### Rust SDK